ThreePinkApples/GamingModeScripts/README.md

 ## How to use
 You can edit the shortcuts yourself in `auto_hot_keys.ahk`, but this are the current shortcuts:

-1. `Windows logo key + Shift + S` to toggle between TV and PC monitor
+1. `Windows logo key + Ctrl + S` to toggle between TV and PC monitor
-2. `Windows logo key + Shift + A` to toggle between TV/Reciever audio and Headset audio
+2. `Windows logo key + Ctrl + A` to toggle between TV/Reciever audio and Headset audio
-3. `Windows logo key + Shift + G` to toggle both.
+3. `Windows logo key + Ctrl + G` to toggle both.

 ## How to install
 1. Clone/Download this repo.